 Whether you are an accountant or a decision-maker the language of business finance is rooted in accounting.
 Whatever your role is in the business, it’s worth grasping the basics of this language.
 Every transaction a company makes, whether it’s selling coffee, taking out a loan or purchasing an asset, has a debit and credit.
 This ensures a complete record of financial events is tracked and can be accurately represented by financial reports.

-The key financial reports, your cash flow, profit & loss and balance sheet are an organised representation of these fundamental accounting records.
+The key financial reports (your cash flow, profit and loss and balance sheet) are an organised representation of these fundamental accounting records.
 They are built from the ground up by these debits and credits.
 It’s these reports that you’ll be analysing to aid your decision-making process.

 Learn more